ddrohan/web-app-dev-labs/lab2/step_5.md

 # Step 5 - 'Delete' and 'UpVotes'

-Now that we can display a list of our donations and add an individual donation, the final features we need implement (at this stage anyway) is our **'Delete'** option where the user can *Remove* a single donation and also give a donation the *thumbs Up* or increase it **UpVotes**.
+Now that we can display a list of our donations and add an individual donation, the final features we need implement (at this stage anyway) is our **'Delete'** option where the user can *Remove* a single donation and also give a donation the *thumbs Up* or increase its **UpVotes**.
 Before we continue, have a look again at what our donations page looks like

 ![](../images/donationwebapp1.jpg)